 3. Implement Zero Trust Architecture

+You may have looked online at various security frameworks and wondered what is zero trust good for?
 A zero-trust architecture is a method to secure the IT infrastructure by removing direct access to any system by any user.
 In this model, the system assumes that all users are compromised.
 Hence, each access needs to be externally validated.

 Additionally, the user is only granted access and control over the most necessary aspects.
 While most models allow all activities and block selective activity, this model blocks all activities and allows only a select few activities.